-We have reached a point now where the integrated graphics cards in the CPUs have easily replaced the entry level discrete GPUs from NVIDIA and AMD.
+We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

-While both the top CPU brands, i.e Intel and AMD, have made strides with their iGPUs, AMD particularly has made a tremendous mark in this regard.
+While both the top CPU brands, i.e., Intel and AMD, have made strides with their iGPUs, AMD particularly has made a tremendous mark.

-AMD with their Radeon Vega integrated graphics, have outstanding performance in the lower gaming PC bracket.
-And if you play light games such as Minecraft, League of Legends, DOTA and even some AAA titles at low graphics, then you will find the performance from the newer integrated graphics cards quite satisfactory.
+With its Radeon Vega integrated graphics, AMD has outstanding performance in the lower gaming PC bracket.
+And if you play light games such as Minecraft, League of Legends, DOTA, and even some AAA titles at low graphics, you will find the performance from the newer integrated graphics cards entirely satisfactory.

 This article is dedicated as a build guide for gaming PC without graphics cards.
-Technically, we will talk about build guilds that do not have a standalone video card, but do feature an integrated graphics card.
+Technically, we will talk about building guilds that do not have a standalone video card but do feature an integrated graphics card.

 The following questions should clarify some concepts and misconceptions regarding the theme of this article.
-We highly recommend that you read through them as a primer.
+I highly recommend that you read through them as a primer.

 Some Brief FAQs

-On the other hand, integrated graphics processing unit, or iGPUs, are built into the CPUs.
-They are not a standalone device.
+On the other hand, integrated graphics processing units, or iGPUs, are built into the CPUs.
+They are not standalone devices.

 The primary function of both is the same: they add video and graphical display ability to your PC.

-However, enthusiasts with large budget often opt for dedicated GPUs for their gaming rig as they are more powerful and can thus render intense graphics while maintaining good frame rates.
+However, enthusiasts with large budgets often opt for dedicated GPUs for their gaming rigs as they are more powerful and can thus render intense graphics while maintaining good frame rates.

-On the flip side, if you have budget constraints and you want to minimize your costs, then a PC build with no dedicated graphics card, and an iGPU instead, is recommended.
+On the flip side, if you have budget constraints and want to minimize your costs, then a PC build with no dedicated graphics card and an iGPU is recommended.

 Do PCs Need a Graphics Card?

-Yes, if you want to connect a display to your PC and render graphical data, then YES you need a graphics card.
-If you are reading this right now on your PC screen, then you have a graphics card.
+Yes, if you want to connect a display to your PC and render graphical data, then YES, you need a graphics card.
+If you are reading this on your PC screen, you have a graphics card.

 The real question is, do you need a DEDICATED GPU or not?
 The answer to this question is No!

-If your CPU has an integrated graphics card and your motherboard has video output ports then you do not need to have a dedicated graphics card!
+If your CPU has an integrated graphics card and your motherboard has video output ports, you do not need a dedicated graphics card!

 Can You Play Games Without a Graphics Card?